Education

 Recent budget investments

-Budget 2024 also announced $197.7351.2 million in funding for the YESS in 2025 to 2026 to create 90,000 youth job placements and employment support opportunities.
+Budget 2024 also announced $351.2 million in funding for the YESS in 2025 to 2026 to create 90,000 youth job placements and employment support opportunities.
 Funds are also being allocated in 2024 to 2025 to continue support for the Student Work Placement program to create quality work-integrated learning opportunities.
 This funding includes:

-• $150.7 million for the YESS program in 2025 to 2026
+- $150.7 million for the YESS program in 2025 to 2026

-• $200.5 million for Canada Summer Jobs in 2025 to 2026
+- $200.5 million for Canada Summer Jobs in 2025 to 2026

 Elementary and secondary education

-• $649.4 million over 2 years, starting in 2024 to 2025, for elementary and secondary education on reserves
+- $649.4 million over 2 years, starting in 2024 to 2025, for elementary and secondary education on reserve

-Through Budget 2022, the Government of Canada invested $310.6 million over 5 years to support better students outcomes through a regional education agreement with the Québec First Nation Education Council (FNEC).
-FNEC's regional education agreement, developed for 22 Québec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
-The agreement will provide a total of approximately $1.1 billion over 5 years for communities to implement education programs that will support the academic success of First Nations students.
+Through Budget 2022, the Government of Canada invested $310.6 million over 5 years to better support elementary and secondary student outcomes through a Regional Education Agreement with the Quebec First Nations Education Council (FNEC).
+FNEC's Regional Education Agreement, developed for 22 Quebec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
+The agreement will provide a total envelope of approximately $1.1 billion over 5 years for these communities to implement education programs that will support the academic success of First Nations students.

-The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021 in which the Government of Canada continued to take steps to close the education gap between First Nations peoples and non-Indigenous Canadians.
+The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021, in which the Government of Canada continued to take steps to close the education gap between First Nations peoples and non-Indigenous Canadians.
 Budget 2021 invested $1.7 billion over 5 years, and $300 million ongoing, in funding and initiatives that respond to the needs of First Nations elementary and secondary students on reserve, including the following:

 Post-secondary education